flowdock/api-docs/docs/production-integrations.md

 ### Removing integrations

 When an integration (source) is removed in Flowdock, you will start receiving a `410 GONE` response when posting [messages](messages) using the `flow_token` of the integration.
 This means that you should stop posting messages and remove any data you may have stored for this integration in the setup phase.

+<div id="/source-errors"></div>
+### Notifying users of errors

+After an integration has been set up between an external service and a flow we may need to later inform the flow users of problems with the integration.
+For example if the account used to set up the integration in the external service is disabled it may be necessary to suspend posting events to the flow.

+One approach to handle this is to post a normal inbox message to the flow stating that the integration needs to be reconfigured and provide a link to the configuration UI.
+Howeever inbox messages can be easily missed.
+To counter this Flowdock provides an [API](sources#/update-source) for setting an `error_message` to the configured source.
+When set the error message will be displayed prominently in the flow inbox sources dialog and in the flow avatar list.